KILLERTIAN/Javascript-2/README.md

 # Javascript

-This is the from a complete javascript course and i update everything i study in course here
+This is form a complete avascript course and i update everything i study in course here

 # License